-My mission and passion is to help any public and municipal golf course, grow their business and become a great and profitable course.
+My mission and passion are to help any public and municipal golf course, grow its business and become a great and profitable course.
 That’s right, I will help any public and municipal course anywhere become great and grow the game of golf starting from the bottom of the market.

-Private courses have money, good budgets, educated superintendents, big crews and all the business they need.
+Private courses have money, good budgets, educated golf course superintendents, big crews, and all the business they need.

-My goal is to create hundreds of quality public and municipal golf courses across America that can offer great quality golf for around $50 a round including a cart.
+My goal is to create hundreds of quality public and municipal golf courses across America that can offer great quality golf for around $50 around including a golf cart.
 That is how golfers are brought back into the game of golf and can grow golf across America.

-I can help any struggling public golf course increase their quality, reduce their budget $10,000 to $50,000 annually, and increase their rounds of play 20% to 50%, which will impact the profitability of any golf course.
+I can help any struggling public golf course increase its quality, reduce its budget by $10,000 to $50,000 annually, and increase its rounds of play by 20% to 50%, which will impact the profitability of any golf course.

 How is this done?